-- 'links-search-files like 'lib-search-dirs, but for collection links file. - 'pkgs-dir a path, string, or byte string for packages that have installation package scope.
+- 'links-file a path, string, or byte string for the collection links file.
+It defaults to a "links.rktd" file in the main shared-file directory. - 'links-search-files like 'lib-search-dirs, but for collection links file.
+A #f is replaced by the default search path, which has the links file as potentially configured via 'links-file.
+A user- and version-specific links file is always added to the beginning of a search. - 'pkgs-dir a path, string, or byte string for packages that have installation package scope.
 It defaults to "pkgs" in the main shared-file directory. - 'pkgs-search-dirs similar to 'lib-search-dirs, but for packages in roughly installation package scope.
 More precisely, a #f value in the list is replaced with the directory specified by 'pkgs-dir, and that point in the search list corresponds to installation scope.
 Paths before or after a #f value in the list can be selected as a scopes to start searches at that path's point in the list.
 Directories listed in 'pkgs-search-dirs typically oblige a corresponding entry in 'links-search-files, where the corresponding entry is "links.rktd" within the directory.